bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 ### The basic rules of probability

 For a complete description of the rules of probability, and their application in general statistical inference there are several books available, one of which from the present author [@Blais:2014aa].
 We will need to establish a basic set of notation and mathematics in order to address the concepts.
-This notation will in some cases make clear and condensed (due the the terseness of mathematics) much longer expositions of the same concepts in English.
-In other cases, it will provide a systematic framework for exploring disparate problems, in order to see the connection to all of rational thought.
+This notation will in some cases make clear and condensed much longer expositions of the same concepts in English (due to the terseness of mathematics).
+In other cases, it will provide a systematic framework for exploring disparate problems, in order to see the connection to all rational thought.
 We begin by describing the rules of probability, and some of their consequences.

 When we write $P(A)$ the "$P$" stands for "probability" and "$A$" is some proposition or claim.
 We will be in the habit of naming sentences or statements with a short-hand of a single letter, like $A \equiv$ "*I draw an Ace from a well-shuffled, typical 52-card deck of cards*"[^equiv].